Bondi clashes with Democrats as she struggles to turn the page on Epstein files furor

 Bondi told Massie that he was only focused on the files because Trump is mentioned in them, calling him a “hypocrite” with “Trump-derangement syndrome."

-Bondi has struggled to move past the backlash over her handling of the Epstein files since handing out binders to a group of social media influencers at the White House in February 2025.
-The binders included no new revelations about Epstein, leading to even more calls from Trump’s base for the files to be released.

-After raising the expectations of conservatives with promises of transparency, the Justice Department said in July that it had concluded a review and determined that no Epstein “client list” existed and there was no reason to make public additional files.
+After raising the expectations of conservatives with promises of transparency last year, the Justice Department said in July that it had concluded a review and determined that no Epstein “client list” existed and there was no reason to make public additional files.
 That set off a furor that prompted Congress to pass the legislation demanding that the Justice Department release the files.

 The acknowledgment that the well-connected Epstein did not have a list of clients to whom underage girls were trafficked represented a public walk-back of a theory that the Trump administration had helped promote when Bondi suggested in a Fox News interview last year that it was sitting on her desk for review.
 Bondi later said she was referring to the Epstein files in total, not a specific client list.